 While I received several awards over my many years of service I am most honored to have received the Legion of Merit, the Bronze Star Medal, the Combat Action Badge, the Airborne and Air Assault Badge, and the Military Police Regimental Associations Order of the Marechaussee.

-I believe I can use my proven history of leadership and experience to serve as the voice for the people of Southern West Virginia.
+I believe I can use my proven history of leadership and experience to serve as a voice for the citizens of District 39.